Ziweil6/Sheda/README.md

 3.All the Gif, Pictures and mp3 are in the folder named "images".

-4.Some Problems/To Do List.I was required to build an interesting data visualization.
+4.Some Problems/To Do List.
+I was required to build an interesting data visualization.
 I have create database table in the Index.html, which is a simple dataset.
 And sometimes it has problem to show the result correctly.
 I will keep on thinking about this question.